Skip to main content

 dlt.pipeline("demo").run(source)

-Configuring with toml/environment variables
+Configuring with TOML or environment variables

-This is particularly useful with sql_table() because you can maintain a separate configuration for each table (below we show secrets.toml and config.toml, you are free to combine them into one):
+This is particularly useful with sql_table() because you can maintain a separate configuration for each table (below we show secrets.toml and config.toml; you are free to combine them into one):

-The examples below show how you can set arguments in any of the .toml files (secrets.toml or config.toml):
+The examples below show how you can set arguments in any of the TOML files (secrets.toml or config.toml):

 1. Specifying connection string: